 Sometimes I'm the only red umbrella in the sea of black umbrellas in New York.

-Every year, come fall, I try to draw back to school doodles.
-Personally, I loved school.
-Fall was always my favorite time of year because it meant new clothes and books and going back to class and seeing your favorite teachers and friends all in the same place.
+Every fall, I draw back to school doodles.
+Fall was always my favorite time of year because it meant new clothes and books and Lisa Frank trapper-keepers and going back to class.
 I'm a huge nerd.

 More back to school kids.